lin-zheng-uk/lin-zheng-uk/README.md

 ### LZ
 - 🔭 I am a data scientist and research fellow at UCL Energy Institute.
-- 🌱 My interests are the application of AI, machine learning, and data science techniques in "buildings and energy".
+- 🌱 My interests are the application of AI, machine learning, especially LLMs and other data science techniques in the "buildings and energy" sector.
 - 👯 Keywords:
-- Buildings energy, Carbon emissions, Life cycle assessment, Energy poverty/inequality, Occupant behaviour etc.
+- Buildings energy; Carbon emissions; Life cycle assessment; Energy poverty/inequality; Occupant behaviour etc.
--

 - 📫 To reach me: lin.z@ucl.ac.uk

 <!--